 Do I Qualify?

 Food Bank for Larimer County works with local stores and farmers as well as national growers and food manufacturers to bring in donated food to distribute to people needing food assistance.
 We operate two fresh food pantries, one in Loveland and one in Fort Collins, and a new Mobile Food Pantry.
 Through each pantry, we provide bread, dairy products, fresh fruits and vegetables and non-perishable food items for FREE.
 To learn if you qualify, please review the income eligibility listing below.
 To register, visit our Loveland, Fort Collins or Mobile Pantry location.
 Once registered, you can visit up to two times per week.
+Click here to learn more about locations and times.

 Please bring the following: